dataGriff/StreamingDemo/Griffless/Instructions/10_CreateStreamToAzureSQLDB/CreateStreamToAzureSQLDB.md

 ![Login Query Editor](Images/LoginQueryEditor.PNG)

 7. Select * from your Store.FruitTable and you should see your streamed in fruit messages.
+So we now have the lake, power bi and the SQL DB all being streamed in to at the same time.
 Huzzah!

 ![Fruit SQL Output](Images/FruitSQLOutput.PNG)